wondermike221/overline-zebar/README.md

 ### Configuration Options

 These configuration options allow you to customize key aspects of the widget's functionality without modifying the source code directly.
-You can edit these in the `config.json` file.

 - **`FLOW_LAUNCHER_PATH`**: Path to an `.exe` file executed when clicking the search icon